DuckThom/laravel-docker/README.md

 ## Setup

-- Set domain name in docker-compose.yml.
+- Set domain name in `docker-compose.yml`.
-- Change PHP extensions in php/Dockerfile if necessary.
+- Change PHP extensions in `php/Dockerfile` if necessary.
-- When using [nginx-proxy](https://github.com/jwilder/nginx-proxy), make sure the external_name setting matches the name of the one used by nginx-proxy.
+- When using [nginx-proxy](https://github.com/jwilder/nginx-proxy), make sure the external_name setting matches the name of the network used by the nginx-proxy container.